-In this section, we establish part 3 of proposition \ref{prop:formulas}.
+In this section, we establish part (3) of Proposition \ref{prop:formulas}.
 The proofs of the remaining parts are almost identical.
-In addition, they are discussed in \cite{BM}.
-For this whole section, both $m$ and $n$ will be even.
+In addition, this final formula is the only one not discussed in \cite{BM}.
+Therefore, we will assume both $m$ and $n$ are even in this section.

-The proofs are essentially an application of the Schwarz-Christoffel mapping.
-For background, see \cite{DT02} for instance.
+The formulas in this proposition are an application of the Schwarz-Christoffel Mapping Theorem.
+For background see \cite{DT02}, for instance.
 This formula has been used in the past to find formulas for translation surfaces which arise from billiard tables \cite{AI88} \cite{Ward}.

-For this whole section both $m$ and $n$ will be even.
-The surface $(Y^e_{m,n},\eta^e_{m,n})$ admits several automorphisms whose derivatives are Euclidean reflections.
-Let $D$ be a connected component of the complement of the union of fixed points of these automorphisms.
-Such a region is a simply connected polygonal subset of $(Y^e_{m,n}, \eta^e_{m,n})$ with $m/2+2$ vertices and edges.
-See figure \ref{fig:reflection_domain} for an example.
+Fix a choice of $m$ and $n$ even.
+The surface $(Y^e_{m,n},\eta^e_{m,n})$ admits $n$ affine automorphisms whose derivatives are Euclidean reflections.
+(See Proposition \ref{prop:orthogonal2}.)
+Let $\sC$ be the set of all closures of the connected components of the complement of the union of fixed points of these automorphisms.
+One component is shown in Figure \ref{fig:reflection_domain}.
+There are a total of $2n$ components, and each is a simply connected polygonal subset of $(Y^e_{m,n}, \eta^e_{m,n})$ with $m/2+2$ vertices and edges.